Espanholeitor/CSV_to_plot/README.md

 The py Script reads data form the CSV files and then create some plots

-The data are somo logs recorded with romraider in my car
+The data are some logs recorded with romraider in my car

 The logs contains several data fields but the most important are Load and RPM